Danilo Gallinari: Washington Wizards (2023–2024)

 On 23 June 2023, the Celtics traded Gallinari to the Washington Wizards as part of a three–team deal involving the Memphis Grizzlies.
 The Wizards received Gallinari, Mike Muscala, and the No.35 overall pick in the 2023 NBA draft from Boston as well as Tyus Jones from Memphis in exchange for Kristaps Porziņģis who landed in Boston.
 Additionally, Boston received the No. 25 overall pick in the 2023 NBA draft and a 2024 first round pick (via GSW) from Memphis, while the Grizzlies acquired Marcus Smart.

 Detroit Pistons (2024)

 On 14 January 2024, Gallinari was traded to the Detroit Pistons, along with Mike Muscala, in exchange for Marvin Bagley III, Isaiah Livers and future draft considerations.
 On 9 February, he was waived by the Pistons.

 Milwaukee Bucks (2024)

 On February 21, 2024, Gallinari signed with the Milwaukee Bucks.

-Vaqueros de Bayamón (2025–present)
+Vaqueros de Bayamón (2025)

 On 22 January 2025, Gallinari signed with the Vaqueros de Bayamón of the Baloncesto Superior Nacional.
-On August 12, 2025, He led the Vaqueros to their 17th title, granting him the honors of Finals MVP.
+On 12 August, Gallinari led the Vaqueros to their 17th title, granting him the honors of Finals MVP.

+On 2 December 2025, Gallinari announced his retirement from professional basketball.